After Violence

 The God who puts Their own image into us all, not like the gods who’s only representative is the king.

-The God who shares power with us so we can make the world match their character.
+The God who shares power with us so we can make the world match Their character.
 Not like the gods who demand service from humanity so they can be comfortable.

 The God who stops the arm of Abraham at Isaac’s alter, not like the gods who demand child sacrifice.